 It may be better to call upon a friend or family member who knows their way around a sewing machine to be able to tailor-make suits for your wedding if there isn’t a good and reliable plus-size retailer available local to you.
 There are quite a few online stores available for your perusal, but the best thing that you can do if you want them all in one place and to find other ideas and suggestions to bounce off is to have a look on Pinterest and see what jumps out at you.
 There’s a chance that you can get lost on it for hours pinning away different ideas that can be carried all across your wedding, so make sure that you set yourself a time limit to keep planning under control!
 Or, you know, just don’t … sometimes it can be an amazing way to relax and release stress on the buildup to your big day.

-It’s not traditionally up to the bride to decide where the groom hosts his bachelor party and where it needs to be/who is invited, so this is the one thing that you can leave solely and entirely up to them.
+It’s not traditionally up to the bride to decide where the groom hosts his bachelor party and where it needs to be/who is invited.
+Whether it is a bachelor party in Thailand, a night down the local pub or a lads weekend away, this is the one thing that you can leave solely and entirely up to them.
 Just make sure that they’re back in time for the wedding (and in a fit state!) and all is good!

 The great thing about weddings in the modern day is that it’s acceptable to wear any type of shoe.
 Wellington boots for those getting married in a field, flip flops for those getting married in warmer climates and barefoot for those who dare to do so.
 What this means in terms of your wedding and picking shoes is that you can do as little or as much as you would like in regards to footwear, which potentially makes this the easiest thing to cover!